berylxzhang/DevelopingDynamicWebPagesUsingServlets/Get&Post/readme.md

 This section will guide you to:

-● Create an HTML page to send a GET request and a POST request \n ● Create a servlet to handle the GET request \n
+● Create an HTML page to send a GET request and a POST request \
+● Create a servlet to handle the GET request \
-● Create a servlet to handle the POST request \n
+● Create a servlet to handle the POST request \